IABTechLab/uid2-client-java/README.md

 1. Create an instance of PublisherUid2Helper as an instance variable:

     `private final PublisherUid2Helper publisherUid2Helper = new PublisherUid2Helper(UID2_SECRET_KEY);`
-2. When the user has authenticated, and has authorized the creation of a UID2: **(gwh/JN_06 can we say what the below step is doing?
-Creating a secure value to send to POST token/generate?)**
+2. When the user has authenticated, and has authorized the creation of a UID2, run a function that takes the user's email address or phone number as input and creates a secure request data envelope.
+See [Encrypting requests](https://github.com/IABTechLab/uid2docs/blob/main/api/v2/getting-started/gs-encryption-decryption.md#encrypting-requests).
+The following example uses an email address:

     `EnvelopeV2 envelope = publisherUid2Helper.createEnvelopeForTokenGenerateRequest(TokenGenerateInput.fromEmail(emailAddress));`
-3. Using an HTTP client library of your choice, post this envelope to the [/v2/token/generate](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/endpoints/post-token-generate.md) endpoint, including headers and body: **(gwh/JN_07 just noting that URLs to endpoints doc will need to be updated when the new site goes live.)**
+3. Using an HTTP client library of your choice, post this envelope to the [/v2/token/generate](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/endpoints/post-token-generate.md) endpoint, including headers and body:
    1. Headers: Depending on your HTTP library, this might look something like the following:

       `.putHeader("Authorization", "Bearer " + UID2_API_KEY)`